-I moved to Vancouver to go to grad school and I find myself still here.
 I signed up to this site so that I could compare personality questions and tests with friends, help my male friends write non-creepy profiles, play matchmaker for my single friends (and sometimes stalk the profiles of people they have dates with), and procrastinate from doing schoolwork in the process.
 The procrastination became even more fun after OkC made me a moderator.
-I actually ended up in a relationship with someone I met on here, but I feel like that was a total fluke.
+I actually ended up marrying someone I met on here.
 I have also made several interesting friends.

 So far the quiz and test results seem pretty accurate.
 So instead of me listing a bunch of descriptive words about myself here and sounding unnecessarily pretentious/narcissistic, just click on the "personality" tab and pretend I wrote all of those here.
 In addition, I'm active, chatty, pragmatic, an avid outdoorsman, and not very girly.